United States Department of Agriculture Forest Service Logan Ranger District 860 N. 1200 E. Logan, UT 84321 Reply to: 1950 Date: June 1, 1988

 Logan, UT 84321

 Thank you for your recent letter, Tom.
 It helped.
-I think I see more clearly
+I think I see more clearly what your concerns are.

 One of the problems I have had with this issue is the fact that people have not